DiackJ/recycleup/portfolio/RecycleUp (1)/README.md

 So that got me thinking - "how can we encourage the next generation to recycle more?"...By making it **fun**!

-And this became the foundation of this project: an engaging platform designed to get the next generation excited about their recycling efforts through goal setting, progress updates, and a reward system.
+And this became the foundation of this project - An engaging platform designed to get the next generation excited about their recycling efforts through goal setting, progress updates, and a reward system.
 And to make it even more engaging, a little bit of playful competition via an in-house leader board.